-#3 Focus on effective call to actions
+#4 Focus on effective call-to-actions

 A call-to-action (CTA) is a button or link that you place on your website to drive prospective customers to become leads by completing an action on your landing page.

-#4 Improve user experience on the website
+#5 Improve the user experience on the website

-UX includes how easy your site is to use, how fast it is, how easy it is to find information and how little friction there is when visitors try to complete whatever action it is they’re trying to complete.
+UX includes how easy your site is to use, how fast it is, how easy it is to find information, and how little friction there is when visitors try to complete whatever action it is they’re trying to complete.

 Your website navigation should focus on nudging the right visitor toward the must-have experience.